iporepos/pem/docs/about.rst

 unit of analysis, allowing the integration of land, coastline, and marine environments within the same planning structure.

-Within this space, several spatial features are represented: **land hubs** such as ports, cities, and river mouths; **habitats**, which are sources of ecosystem services and may be sensitive to disturbance; and **users**, representing the various sectors that occupy and use ecosystem services.
-These elements coexist and interact across the grid, forming the physical and functional components of the system.

-The dynamic interaction among these components gives rise to three key dimensions of spatial performance: **benefit**, **risk**, and **conflict**.

-Benefits flow from users through the use of ecosystem services and connect back to land hubs.
-Risks emerge where users overlap with sensitive habitats, and conflicts arise where different users compete for the same space.

-Together, these dimensions define the integrative structure of the PEM framework, which supports both diagnostic evaluation and scenario-based simulation of marine use performance.

 .. figure:: figs/model.jpg
     :name: fig-spatial-model
     :width: 100%